-- Finding the center of mass for a 2D or 3D shape.
+- Finding the centroid (geometric center) or center of mass for 2D and 3D shapes.

-Any combination of these different types is possible (for example a First, Rectangular, 2D, Area Moment of Inertia or a Second, Polar, 3D, Mass Moment of Inertia).
+Any combination of these different types is possible (for example a first, rectangular, 2D, area moment integral or a second, polar, 3D, mass moment integral).
 However, only some combinations will have practical applications and will be discussed in detail on future pages.

 First vs. Second Moments Integrals